PostHog/posthog.com/contents/blog/pricing-lessons.md

 featuredImageType: full
 ---

-Imagine being able to grow twice as fast with a few hours of work.
-Changing the way you price has a real chance to get you there.
+Imagine being able to grow twice as fast with just a few hours of work.
+Changing your pricing has a real chance to get you there.

 Here is a breakdown of the counterintuitive lesson I've learned as a cofounder at PostHog - the more we give away for free, and the less we ask from users on day 1, the _more_ money we make.